Material Safety Data Sheet

 Clean Water Act:

-CAS# 108-88-3 is listed as a Hazardous Substance under the CWA.
-CAS# 108-88-3 is listed as a Priority Pollutant under the Clean Water Act.
-CAS# 108-88-3 is listed as a Toxic Pollutant under the Clean Water Act.
+None of the chemicals in this product are listed as Hazardous Substances under the CWA.
+CAS# 120-82-1 is listed as a Priority Pollutant under the Clean Water Act.
+None of the chemicals in this product are listed as Toxic Pollutants under the CWA.

 None of the chemicals in this product are considered highly hazardous by OSHA.